 1. Leave poems where they’ll be discovered.
 Write a poem on the sidewalk with chalk, crayon it on your child’s lunch napkin, tack it on your market’s public notice board, or tuck it into a friend’s coat pocket.

 2. Pull a poem from a hat.
 Romanian poet Tristan Tzara was denounced by his fellow Surrealists when he proposed making a poem by pulling words from a hat.
-Try the “Dada Manifesto on Feeble & Bitter Love” method as explained by Austin Kleon in Newspaper Blackout.
+Try the “Dada Manifesto on Feeble & Bitter Love” method.

 Take a newspaper.
 Take some scissors.
 Choose from this paper an article the length you want to make your poem.
 Cut out the article.
 Next carefully cut out each of the words that make up this article and put them all in a bag.
 Shake gently.
 Next take out each cutting one after the other.
 Copy conscientiously in the order in which they left the bag.
 The poem will resemble you.
 And there you are—an infinitely original author of charming sensibility, even though unappreciated by the vulgar herd.

 3. Dine with poetry.
 Linger over some beautiful lines as you savor each mouthful.
 The poems don’t have to be about food, but that can add to your pleasure.
 Find a rich assortment in The Hungry Ear: Poems of Food and Drink edited by Kevin Young and in Appetite: Food as Metaphor: An Anthology of Women Poets edited by Phyllis Stowell and Jeanne Foster.
 Or let these poems nourish you.

 ~”From Blossoms” by Li-Young Lee

 ~”Perhaps the World Ends Here” by Joy Harjo